 Asian Pantry Essentials – Your Must-Have Asian Ingredients

 Another one of my Asian pantry essentials is palm sugar, which is used extensively in Thai and Cambodian cooking.
 Palm sugar is made from the juice of the male fruit of the sugar palm or palmyra palm tree (Borassus) which, after being collected, is boiled in a massive wok until it is reduced to a thick texture that resembles creamed honey.
 It’s then sold in that form in jars, as well as being taken through a further process of being poured into rings made from strips of banana leaf to create hard tablets called palm sugar ‘candy’, and it’s also granulated to make palm sugar.
 I prefer the thick creamy honey-like palm sugar for cooking.
-It’s used extensively here in Cambodia to sweeten dishes such as curries.
+It’s used extensively here in Cambodia to sweeten dishes such as curries, and used in sweets, such as this banana coconut tapioca pudding:

 Chinkiang vinegar is another one of my Asian pantry essentials you must have in your pantry.
-The black vinegar is used in many much-loved Chinese dishes such as bang bang chicken, chao shou or Sichuan pork wontons, and dan dan noodles (recipe coming soon).
+The black vinegar is used in many much-loved Chinese dishes such as bang bang chicken and dan dan noodles (recipe coming soon).
 Chinkiang vinegar is also used as a key ingredient in many sauces such as the one for fish-fragrant eggplant, which we hope to do a recipe on soon as well.
+In the meantime, you can use your chinkiang vinegar in this chao shou or Sichuan pork wontons recipe:

 CHILLI BEAN PASTE – DOUBANJIANG